PMBayer/pmb-blackjack-multiplayer/README.md

 # 🃏 MPBlackjack (React Rework)

-This is a modern reimplementation of a classic Blackjack game originally built with JavaFX.
+This is a modern reimplementation of a classic Blackjack game originally built with basic JavaScript.
 Now rebuilt as a React client with TypeScript, focusing on modularity, clear code, and a web-friendly approach.

 ---